-Estimation of the S/N EOFs requires inverting the noise covariance C_N which is invertible for the domain size, ensemble size and number of years used.
-The inversion of the noise matrix C_N is computed from its eigenvalue decomposition.
+Estimation of the S/N EOFs requires inverting the noise covariance $C_N$ which is invertible for the domain size, ensemble size and number of years used; the noise is approximated by the deviations between the ensemble members and the ensemble mean.
+The inversion of the noise matrix $C_N$ is computed from its eigenvalue decomposition.
 Since the smallest eigenvalues of the noise covariance are likely underestimated, an approach from ridge regression is used and the leading (in decreasing order) 80% of the eigenvalues are kept at their estimated value and the remaining eigenvalues set to the value of the eigenvalue at the 80% limit.
-This procedure has the effect of inflating the intra-ensemble spread associated with the smallest eigenvalues of the noise covariance matrix C_N .
+This procedure has the effect of inflating the intra-ensemble spread associated with the smallest eigenvalues of the noise covariance matrix $C_N$ .